Helen Mirren: Early life, family and education

 Vasily Mironoff also played the viola with the London Philharmonic Orchestra before World War II.
 He was an ambulance driver during the war, and served in the East End of London during the Blitz.
 He and Kathleen Rogers married in Hammersmith in 1938, and at some point before 1951 he anglicised his first name to Basil.
 Shortly after Helen's birth, her father left the orchestra and returned to driving a cab to support the family.
 He later worked as a driving-test examiner, then became a civil servant with the Ministry of Transport.
 In 1951, he changed the family name to Mirren by deed poll.
 Mirren considers her upbringing to have been "very anti-monarchist".
 She was the second of three children; she has an older sister Katherine ("Kate"; born 1942) and had a younger brother Peter Basil (1947–2002).
 Her paternal cousin was Tania Mallet, a model and Bond girl.
 Mirren was brought up in Leigh-on-Sea, Essex.

 Mirren attended Hamlet Court primary school in Westcliff-on-Sea, where she had the lead role in a school production of Hansel and Gretel, and St Bernard's High School for Girls in Southend-on-Sea, where she also acted in school productions.
-She subsequently attended a teaching college, the New College of Speech and Drama in London, "housed within Anna Pavlova's old home, Ivy House" on North End Road.
-At the age of eighteen, she passed the audition for the National Youth Theatre (NYT); and at twenty, she played Cleopatra in the NYT production of Antony and Cleopatra at the Old Vic, a role which she says "launched my career" and led to her signing with agent Al Parker.
+She subsequently attended a teaching college, the New College of Speech and Drama in London, "housed within Anna Pavlova's old home, Ivy House" on North End Road in Golders Green.
+At the age of eighteen, she passed the audition for the National Youth Theatre (NYT); and at twenty, she played Cleopatra in the NYT production of Antony and Cleopatra at the Old Vic, a role which she says "launched my career" and led to her signing with agent Albert Parker.